fivesqrd/fluent-frontier/README.md

 $message->number(['value' => '$95.00', 'caption' => 'Total']);
 ```

-A number block supports up to 3 numbers.
-Multiple numbers can be passed in a multi dimensional array:
+A number block supports up to 3 number columns.
+Multiple numbers can be passed as a multi dimensional array:
 ```
-/* Add a row of 3 numbers to the message body */
+/* Add a row of 3 number columns to the message body */
-$message->number(array(
+$message->numbers(array(
     ['value' => '$95.00', 'caption' => 'Sub Total'],
     ['value' => '$9.50', 'caption' => 'Tax'],
     ['value' => '$104.50', 'caption' => 'Total'],
-);
+));
 ```

 ### 5. button($url, $text)